 Benchmark %

-UK Equities 37
+UK Equities 20

-Global Equities 28
+Global Equities 35

-Total Equities 65
+Total Equities 55

 UK Corporate Bonds 25

 Total Bonds 25

 Property 10

+Infrastructure 5

+Enhanced Yield / Private Debt 5

-Total Alternatives 10
+Total Alternatives 20

 Cash 0

 Total 100%

-The investment strategy set out above and individual return expectations on those asset classes equate to an overall best estimate average expected return of 3.3% per annum in excess of CPI inflation as at 31 March 2016.
-For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations.
+The investment strategy set out above and individual return expectations on those asset classes equate to an overall best estimate average expected return of c2.5% per annum in excess of CPI inflation as at 31 March 2019 i.e. a 50/50 chance of achieving this real return.
+For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations (see further comment in Appendix 1).

-7. IDENTIFICATION OF RISKS AND COUNTER MEASURES
+7 IDENTIFICATION OF RISKS AND COUNTER-MEASURES